Reviews You Can Rely On

 Credit: Elizabeth Paashaus

-The beginning of this review started with market research, which yielded an initial selection of around 50 contending chairs.
-From there, we purchased the most promising models and tested them for several weeks.
-Over the years, we have taken out close to 30 of the most promising chairs, recruited friends, and sat on everything from rocky cliff bases to desert sand to city parks.
-We paid attention to the comfort of each model during and after a long sit, how much work it was to set up and break them down, their sizes and weights, and how stable we felt on different surfaces.
-We think you'll find this review a helpful tool in narrowing down your options in a market full of excellent chairs.
+We start each of our reviews with market research, which yielded an initial selection of several dozen contenders for our backpacking chairs.
+From there, we purchased the most promising models and tested them for several weeks, updating the review frequently to reflect new products.
+Over the years, we have tested more than 40 chairs and used them on everything from rocky cliff bases to desert sand to city parks.
+We assess each model's comfort during an extended sit, the effort required for setup and breakdown, their sizes and weights, and how stable they feel on different surfaces.
+You'll find this review helpful in narrowing down your options in a market full of excellent chairs.

 Scores for each backpacking chair are weighted across four rating metrics: